Last updated: 9 May 2026 · Reading time: ~14 min · By Mohamed Sahardid

 Fast facts:

-Focus: Ahrefs' flagship on staying discoverable amid AI and algorithm shifts.
+Focus: Ahrefs' US flagship on staying discoverable amid AI and algorithm shifts.

 Why attend: